MissEmilie/Python-Stereonet-Generator/README.md

 Title: The title will appear at the top of the stereonet, in 14pt font.

 Caption: The caption will appear at the bottom, in 12pt font and in italics.

+### Future Features
+- Colour customization
+- Multiple Stereonets from one file
+- Exporting to PNG, PDF, JPG etc.

 ## Licenses
 Free use for educational purposes or personal use.